What Does a Physiotherapist Do? A Complete Guide for Scarborough Patients

 Neurological Disorders

-Physiotherapists play a vital role in neurological rehabilitation, helping patients regain function after brain or nervous system damage.
-They work with conditions such as:
+Physiotherapists play a vital role in neurological rehabilitation, helping patients regain function after brain or nervous system damage:

 • Stroke recovery and rehabilitation